SeanJCasey/vulcanswap-truffle/README.md

 ## Recommended Installation for the entire dApp:

-1. Install Truffle globally: `npm install -g truffle`
+### 1. Install Truffle globally
+`npm install -g truffle`

-2. Clone this repo and install dependencies
+### 2. Clone this repo and install dependencies
 `git clone git@github.com:SeanJCasey/vulcanswap-truffle.git vulcanswap && cd vulcanswap && npm i`

-3. Clone the client repo into a `client` subdirectory and install dependencies `git clone git@github.com:SeanJCasey/vulcanswap-client.git client && cd client && npm i && cd..`
+### 3. Clone the client repo into a `client` subdirectory and install dependencies
+`git clone git@github.com:SeanJCasey/vulcanswap-client.git client && cd client && npm i && cd..`

 (Note: the `client/builds` folder is where `truffle-config.js` is set up to build its smart contracts for easy integration with frontend development.)

-4. Clone the serverless script into a `remote` subdirectory and install dependencies `git clone git@github.com:SeanJCasey/vulcanswap-remote.git remote && cd remote && npm i & cd..`
+### 4. Clone the serverless script into a `remote` subdirectory and install dependencies
+`git clone git@github.com:SeanJCasey/vulcanswap-remote.git remote && cd remote && npm i & cd..`

-5. Deploy a local blockchain with Vulcan Swap's main smart contract, plus mock ERC20 tokens, Uniswap, and Compound `truffle develop`
+### 5. Deploy a local blockchain with Vulcan Swap's main smart contract, plus mock ERC20 tokens, Uniswap, and Compound
+`truffle develop`

 Then at the `develop>` prompt: